Get started

 Adjust verification steps for different types of users.

-Configure your verification levels to collect information about your applicants in a user-friendly manner:
+Configure verification levels to collect information about your applicants in a user-friendly manner:

 2. In the Dashboard, open the Individuals page and click Create level.

-3. Configure general level settings and add required steps, define ID document parameters, set watchlists settings, use integration abilities, review execution flows, and many more.
+3. Configure verification steps, set configuration, configure document settings, configure AML Screening, use integration abilities, review execution flows, and many more.

 4. Test your level to see how it behaves.